Southampton-RSG-Training/dirac-bash-writing-scripts/_episodes/01-bash-functions.md

 ```
 {: .language-bash}

-This script has many lines and a decent amount of complexity so we may want to break it down additionally, the script
+This script has many lines and a decent amount of complexity and is inflexible.
+So we may want to break it down
-is inflexible.
-We can use functions to address both these points.
-And along the way we will learn about the way
+We can use functions to address this.
+Along the way we will learn about the way
 functions return data and how to instruct a function to have different behaviours.

 ## How can I use the result of my function?

-Let's start by considering a function that reads the current time and returns the time array, the first four lines of
+Let's start by considering a function that reads the current time and returns the time array -- the first four lines of
 the while loop.
 ```
 function get_time_arr {
    # get the time
    time_var=$(date "+%H:%M:%S")
-   # split the time into hours, miniutes, and seconds
+   # split the time into hours, minutes, and seconds
    IFS=':' read -ra time_arr <<< "$time_var"
    echo ${time_arr[@]}
 }
 ```
 {: .language-bash}

 If you have experience with other programing languages then you may be hesitant about the way this function looks.
 Most
-languages have some kind of return to end a function and return the result.
+languages have some kind of return to end a function to return the result.
 However, in bash the return is only used to
 return the status of the function, a 0 indicates success and anything else indicates failure.
 To check the status of the
 last run function one can use a special variable ```$?```.
 To get the result of this function we are using
-'command substitution' the final line of the function prints the result of the function which can then be collected.
+'command substitution.'
+The final line of the function prints the result of the function which can be collected.

 Let's take an aside to look at this behaviour.

 Copy and paste the above function to the terminal then run.